1935–36 St. Louis Soccer League: History

 This season the St. Louis Soccer League, headed by president Phil A. Riley, decided to try a new format.
 The idea was to make an eight team league instead of the usual four with 50 cent admission playing out of two fields.
 Four 'old pros' comprising the national champion Centrals, (Johnny) Marre's, Ben Millers, and Hellrung Grimms would be combined with four 'graduates' in the German Sport Club, George McGann's Schumachers, Ed Delaney's Hermanns, and Sociedad Espanola (Spanish Sport Club).
-The two fields used were Sportsman's Park and South Side Park, aka National Softball Park.
+The two fields used were Sportsman's Park and South Side Park, National Softball Park.
 The referees enlisted were Oscar Mossman, Jimmy Dunn, Ribby Murphy, and Charley LaBarge.
 The league played three rounds beginning on October 6 before problems arose in the fourth week.
 The standings for the first three weeks are below.